The $50 3D headset for Nintendo Switch probably won’t worth the hype

 The NS Glasses claim the headset is comfortable and set up in the right distance to avoid motion sickness and eye tiredness for users.
 However, strapping a box on your head isn’t that comfortable.
 The passive 3D graphic isn’t enough of an incentive for users to give up the comfort of air breezing on their skin.

 The heat emitted from the Switch itself will lead to effusive perspiration that could come into users’ eyes.

 For the graphic, since the technology uses mere separation of colors, it would inevitable makes certain games look strange by not being able to identify the right color to alter.

-On the other hand, because how simple it is, it doesn’t need game developers to make any adaptation.
-If you have $50 to spare and look for some mildly interesting 3D experience, there is nothing wrong with getting one.
+On the other hand, because of how simple it is, it doesn’t need game developers to make any adaptation.
+If you have $50 to spare and look for some mildly amusing 3D experience, there is nothing wrong with getting one.